ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit.md

 ## How to delete a first-hand purchase option

-If the purchase option you created is no longer needed, you can decide to remove it and get some UOS refund for the RAM payment done during the option creation.
+If the purchase option you created is no longer needed, you can decide to remove it and get a UOS refund for the RAM payment made during the option creation.

 To delete a purchase option, navigate to [Factory management actions](https://toolkit.ultra.io/factoryManagement), and search again for `delprchsreq.a` and select `Delete first-hand purchase requirement (eosio.nft.ft::delprchsreq.a)`.

 ![](./images/first-hand-purchase-delete-search.png)

 There are only a couple of fields you need to fill.
-For more details refer to [action documentation](../../../blockchain/contracts/nft-contract/nft-actions/delprchsreq.a.md).
+For more details, refer to [action documentation](../../../blockchain/contracts/nft-contract/nft-actions/delprchsreq.a.md).

 - **Token factory ID** - The ID of the Uniq factory where the purchase option was first added.
 - **Purchase option index** - The index of the existing purchase option.